codeandwork/courses/courses/java/generics_and_threads.md

 ## Concurrency and Parallelism
-* The progress of concurrency is one task at the time
+* Concurrency means that an application is making progress on more than one task at the same time
 * May not finish one task before starting another
 * Parallelism can split a single task in many subtasks
 * Using multiple CPUs can execute tasks on the same time